 Our rec centres also have a late-night deal on drop-in prices.
 My husband heads over there for his workout after the girls and I have gone to bed, and pays less than half the regular price.
 If you’re willing to workout during non-peak hours, such as late at night or early in the morning, you may be able to find similar low prices or memberships at the gym.

 Of course, activities like walking and running are mostly free.
 If you have a good pair of running shoes, you can workout!
 Many cities have walking and running trails that make your daily workout more interesting.
 We enjoy both cycling and walking on our local trails.
+As a child, I enjoyed skating with my brothers on our local pond, once it had frozen.
+(We got extra exercise by shoveling the ice every time it snowed!)

 Stay active as a family at home